In this article, we are going to show you, How to use the Exclusion Tab while extracting the Noun Phrases using SSIS

 STEP 4: Click on the columns tab to verify the columns.

-Exclusion Tab: Here, we want to exclude the country names (We shown in the earlier) from the Noun Phrases.
+Exclusion Tab: Here, we want to exclude the country names (We showed earlier) from the Noun Phrases.
 For this reason, Let us configure OLE DB Connection Manager and exclusion terms.